ETB: Regional

 ETB: Regional Overview

-ETB: Regional is a new effort under the ETB initiative that centers and prioritizes the unique, histories, strengths, and needs of Indigenous and racially/ethnically diverse evaluators in various parts of the United States.
+ETB: Regional (ETB:R) is a new effort under the ETB initiative that centers and prioritizes the unique, histories, strengths, and needs of Indigenous and racially/ethnically diverse evaluators in various parts of the United States.
 Rooted in the principles of CREE, ETB: Regional serves as a catalyst to strengthen local evaluation microsystems1 through co-created, regionally tailored strategies for connection, capacity-building, professional development, and resource sharing.
 This place-based approach recognizes that context matters, and that CREE practice must be grounded in authentic relationships and responsive to regional realities.
 By working deeply within regional microsystems, ETB: Regional generates learnings and practices that inform and strengthen the broader evaluation ecosystem nationwide.

 This initiative launched in early 2025 as a pilot in the Southern U.S. (Alabama, Arkansas, Mississippi, and Louisiana), a region historically underrepresented in evaluation funding, leadership, and infrastructure.
 Learning and knowledge generated from this pilot will set the stage for replication in other regions nationally, allowing for the adaptation of successful strategies and the broader implementation of promising practices — still deeply rooted in local wisdom, CREE, and guided by the lived experiences of those historically excluded from shaping and thriving in the microsystem and/or ecosystem.